niclaslindstedt/dotnet-oauth2-server/README.md

 It has debugging enabled, so you can simply attach to the process using the `.NET Core Attach Docker` debugger in VSCode.

 This will open a list of processes.
-Select the one running `/app/artifacts/bin/Etimo.Id.Api/Debug/net5.0/Etimo.Id.Api`.
+Select `Etimo.Id.Api` from the list of processes.

 Now you can set breakpoints in the code and debug as usual.
 It is a bit slower than non-container debugging.